codepath/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+I would like to shout out to my manager for taking her time to break down concepts for my understanding.
+Also special appreciation to Paige, Sammy, and Erika for the quick fixes and debugging help.
+And to my peers like Izu, Dara, Ian, shoutout for brainstorming solutions with me.